alexander-nolan/github-actions-lab/lab-solution.md

 ##### Bucket Creation Issues
 - "Bucket already exists" error:
   - Add a unique suffix to the bucket name (e.g., my-terraform-state-bucket-username)

-##### Pipeline Issues
-- Pipeline fails with 403 error:
-  - Verify AWS region is set to us-east-1 in all locations
-  - Check that AWS credentials are correctly copied
-  - Ensure bucket name in backend.tf matches exactly

 ##### Approval Issues
 - Approval step not appearing: